ShangShungFoundation/tib_learn_app/README.md

 ### Project Coordinator:

 ### Description
-An online tool to learn tibetan, mostly classical.
+An online tool to learn tibetan (mostly classical).

 Divided into two main parts:

 1. writing system and pronunciation (standard tibetan, common to classical and modern languages)